Supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.

-Responsible for reviewing residence hall policies and procedures as well as overseeing their implementation and enforcement.
+Reviews residence hall policies and procedures as well as oversees their implementation and enforcement.

 Serves as the point of escalation for student emergencies and discipline issues for their respective communities and responds to parent inquiries serving as the initial point of contact for parents when student issues arise involving discipline, illness, or injury.